idealab-isu/Evaluate-NeRFs-for-Plants/Dataset/readme.md

 ## Overview

-This dataset is structured to support research in 3D reconstruction and image-based modeling, particularly for plant-based scenarios.
+This dataset is structured to support research in 3D reconstruction and computer vision, particularly for plant-based scenarios.
 It contains two main components: captured images with their corresponding poses, and ground truth LiDAR scans for evaluation.

+## Dataset Components

-## Images and Poses
+### 1. Images and Poses

 The "Images and Poses" folder contains datasets captured using Polycam, which have been processed for use with 'nerfstudio'.
-Each subfolder represents a different capture scenario or validation set.

-### Contents:
+Each subfolder in this directory includes:

 - Original images
 - Downsampled images (by factors of 2, 4, and 8)
-- Camera poses in 'transform.json' file
+- A 'transform.json' file containing camera pose information

-### Scenarios:
+### 2. Ground Truth Point Clouds And Alignment Matrices

+This folder contains the corresponding LiDAR scans (.ply files) that serve as ground truth for the captured scenes.
+These scans are essential for evaluating the accuracy of 3D reconstructions.

+## Scenario Identifiers

+The dataset includes three main scenarios, each corresponding to a specific research setup:

 1. **CCL-scanned-data-multiple-polycam-images-processed**:
-   - Corresponds to Scenario-III in the research paper
+   - Scenario-III in the research paper
-   - Multiple plants outdoors in field
+   - Represents multiple plants outdoors in a field setting

 2. **CCL-scanned-data-outdoor-stage2-low-height-processed**:
-   - Corresponds to Scenario-II in the research paper
+   - Scenario-II in the research paper
-   - Multiple plants indoors
+   - Represents multiple plants indoors

 3. **CCL-scanned-data-single-img-50-qual-90-processed**:
-   - Corresponds to Scenario-I in the research paper
+   - Scenario-I in the research paper
-   - Single plant indoors
+   - Represents a single plant indoors

-4. **lpips-validation-data-processed** (and its numbered variants):
-   - Validation datasets
+## Additional Data

-   - Contains only images and poses, no ground truth data
+Folders prefixed with "lpips" (e.g., lpips-validation-data-processed) contain only images and poses, without corresponding ground truth data.
+These are typically used for additional validation or testing purposes.

-## Ground Truth Point Clouds And Alignment Matrices

-This folder contains the ground truth LiDAR scans (.ply files) corresponding to the first three scenarios mentioned above.
-These scans serve as the reference for evaluating the accuracy of 3D reconstructions.

-### Typical Contents of a Ground Truth Folder:

-Using "CCL-scanned-data-single-img-50-qual-90-processed" as an example:
+## Folder Contents Example

+Here's an example of what you might find in a typical scenario folder:

 ```
-CCL-scanned-data-single-img-50-qual-90-processed/
+CCL-scanned-data-single-img-50-qual-90-processed
-├── evaluations/
+├── evaluations
 ├── CCL-scanned-data-single-img-50-qual-90-processed_COLMAP_SfM.log
 ├── CCL-scanned-data-single-img-50-qual-90-processed_trans.txt
 ├── CCL-scanned-data-single-img-50-qual-90-processed-cleaned-old-v1.ply